 Due to the large cost of the books, I only bought enough for the backers (and two copies for myself).
 Ideally, if I had have used my time and money more wisely, I could have ordered a large number to also sell as a bundle with the print on my store.

 These mistakes are definitely something I will be avoiding in my next campaign, which is The Filmography of Guns, which will be released later in August.
-If you’d like to be updated on the release of this print, sign up to my newsletter here.
-You can also follow me on twitter for updates about similar projects I’m working on.
+Projects I’m working on.